juantomasmoreno/portfolio/README-English.md

 + Microsoft Excel
 + SQL Server
 + Oracle
++ R Programming Language

 ## Contact
-If you have any questions or suggestions about any of the projects, feel free to contact me through tomasmoreno.juan@gmail.com.
+If you have any questions or suggestions about any of the projects, or you just want to check the code, feel free to contact me through tomasmoreno.juan@gmail.com.